Evaluating LLM Agents on Automated Software Analysis Tasks: Agents for Automated Analysis

 \mypara{ExecutionAgent.} ExecutionAgent~\cite{issta2025_ExecutionAgent} is an environment-setup agent designed to build a given project and execute its test suite in a container environment.
 Compared to Mini-SWE-Agent, it prioritizes creating a runnable container specification and then executing the workload within that environment.

-\myparait{Adaptation.} We disable ExecutionAgent's test-specific retrieval mechanisms (e.g., test-suite discovery and CI workflow parsing), which are not applicable to the analysis task.
+We disable ExecutionAgent's test-specific retrieval mechanisms (e.g., test-suite discovery and CI workflow parsing), which are not applicable to the analysis task.